duniter/duniter/doc/HDC.md

 `Version` | denotes the current structure version.
 `Sender` | the current owner's OpenPGP fingerprint of the coins to be sent.
 `Number` | an increment number identifying this transaction among all others sender's transactions.
+`PreviousHash` | **is mandatory if `Number` is positive**.
+It is a hash of the previous transaction (content AND signature), and is used to identify without ambiguity the previous transaction (it is an integrity mecanism).
 `Recipient` | the recipient's OpenPGP fingerprint to whom the coins are to be sent.
 `Type` | gives information on how to to interprete the coin list.
 Value is either `TRANSFERT`, `ISSUANCE` or `FUSION`.
 `Coins` | a list of coins that are to be sent.
 Each line starts with a `COIN_ID` identifying the coin, eventually followed by a comma and a `TRANSACTION_ID` justifying the ownership of the coin.